TomatenKuchenDEV/docs/docs/serverstats.md

 TomatenKuchen collects daily statistics of your server.
 These include:
 - Member count
+- Boost count
 - Messages per day
-- Boost count
 - Active chatter amount (how many unique users sent a message on your server that day)

+The last two are only collected if the [visibility](#visibility) is set to "Public".

 ### Possible filters

-Filter werden als Query-Parameter an die URL angehängt: `https://tomatenkuchen.com/stats?guild=608640398595719170?type=messages&time=2w`.
-Die Verwendung der `?` und `&` in dieser Form ist wichtig.
+Filters are appended to the URL as query parameters: `https://tomatenkuchen.com/stats?guild=608640398595719170&type=messages&time=2w`.

 - `type`: Only shows the specified stat type.
-	- `?type=members`: Member count
+	- `&type=members`: Member count
-	- `?type=messages`: Messages per day
+	- `&type=messages`: Messages per day
-	- `?type=boosts`: Boost count
+	- `&type=boosts`: Boost count
-	- `?type=chatters`: Active chatter amount
+	- `&type=chatters`: Active chatter amount
 - `time`: Only shows statistics within the given time span:
+	- `&time=1mo`: Only shows statistics of the last month.
-	- `?time=1mo`: Only shows statistics of the last months.
+	- `&time=5d`: Only shows statistics of the last five days.

 Those options can also be used for the `stats` command.
 The command also generates an URL for easier sharing.

 ## Settings

 ### Visibility

 You change change the visibility of the statistics.
 You can choose from `Public`, `Only Members` and `Disabled`.

+Note that "Only Members" and "Disabled" will disable tracking of message and active chatter counts.

 ### Excluded channels

 You can select channels which will be excluded from message statistic tracking, e.g. for bot spam channels.